SWM-IT/m-login-flutter/README.md

 If the parameter is not provided, the user will start at the top of the verifications page.
 For that, call `openVerifications`

+#### Family

+The user can add her family members to her M-Login account.
+Existing family members can be edited, deleted and photos can be uploaded for them.
+For the overview and to add new members, call `openFamilyOverview`.
+To directly view the detail page of a child, call `openChildDetailPage` with the `childId` of the child you want to display.

 #### Recover from checkout error

 In case a payment "checkout" fails, i.e. the transaction can not be completed, the M-Login servers